bussilab/test-bussilab.github.io/joinus.md

 We welcome applications from post-doctoral researchers.
 Our group is happy to support you in applying for external funding.

-- **Previous Fellowships**: We have hosted two MSCA fellows and one EMBO fellow.
+- **Previous Fellowships**: We hosted MSCA and EMBO fellowships, and we are open to supporting other options.
 - **Internal Funding**: We routinely open positions funded by internal grants.
+Check [News](./news) for open calls.

 ---